kimberli/interviews/README.md

 ### Graph
 * Collection of nodes and edges
+* Cycle - path that loops onto itself
+* Topological sort - in DAG, linear ordering of vertices such that directional constraints are preserved (generate using DFS, prepend to output list)
 * **Spanning tree**: a tree that includes all nodes in the graph
   * **Minimum spanning tree**: a spanning tree with minimum total edge weights